Nowadays, online reviews are everywhere, from Google to Apple Business Connect to Homestars, and dozens of other sites as well.

 Some businesses are understandably afraid of negative reviews.
 When some customers think they’ve been unfairly treated, they can be really vicious.
 I’ve worked with a few business owners who feel they’ve bent over backwards to satisfy a customer, with a public complaint as their only thanks.

-Mark Coffin from Calgary’s Knight Plumbing and Heating believes that reviews are just as important to the company as they are to consumers.
+Mark Coffin from Calgary’s Knight Plumbing and Heating (one of our home services digital marketing clients) believes that reviews are just as important to the company as they are to consumers.
 “Without bad reviews, we’d never grow as a company.
 We use bad reviews to learn what we can improve.
 We respond to the reviews to demonstrate that we are taking the matter seriously, and learning from it.”

 Some companies have used reviews to help make decisions around their product offerings.
 Ritu Ashrafi, Director of Advocacy at Toronto based Logojoy states “We take bad reviews seriously.
 We reply to bad reviews within an hour and email the reviewer directly asking how we can make it better for them.
 The information we collect from these sometimes uncomfortable conversations has helped us immensely.
 We recently made a big change in our product and the price of our Basic package because a large majority of the negative reviews were coming from that.
 In the past it’s something we probably wouldn’t have done if we didn’t have an open dialogue with our clients.”